p4535992/environment-interaction/README.md

 A similar method is used to handle attack and damage rolls.
 When attack/damage buttons are clicked, the weapon is temporarily created on the character's actor sheet and used for the attack/damage roll before being deleted.
 This allows the character's relevant game stats to be used for the roll.

-On the item sheet you can se a button "Enviroment Interaction note", click wil open a dialog where you can put a text, the text must respect
+On the item sheet you can se a button "Environment Interaction note", click wil open a dialog where you can put a text, the text must respect

 ## Item Macro integration